Russia owes Western banks $120 billion. They won't get it back – KION546

 By Charles Riley, CNN Business

-Goldman Sachs is the first major Western bank to get out of Russia following the invasion of Ukraine.
+Goldman Sachs and JPMorgan Chase are the first major Western banks to get out of Russia following the invasion of Ukraine.
 More are likely to follow at a cost of tens of billions of dollars.

-The Wall Street giant said Thursday that it is “winding down its business in Russia in compliance with regulatory and licensing requirements,” a Goldman Sachs spokesperson said.
+Goldman Sachs said Thursday that it is “winding down its business in Russia in compliance with regulatory and licensing requirements.”
+JPMorgan Chase, America’s largest bank, followed within hours, saying it was “actively unwinding” its Russian business.

-The departure follows a scramble by Western banks to tally their exposure to Russia after President Vladimir Putin ordered the invasion of Ukraine, triggering punishing sanctions that cover most of the country’s financial system, including its central bank and top commercial lenders — VTB and Sberbank.
+The departures follow a scramble by Western banks to tally their exposure to Russia after President Vladimir Putin ordered the invasion of Ukraine, triggering punishing sanctions that cover most of the country’s financial system, including its central bank and top commercial lenders — VTB and Sberbank.

-It also comes after a stampede of Western businesses out of just about every other sector of Russia’s economy, and as ratings agencies warn that a Russian debt default is imminent.
+The exits also come after a stampede of Western businesses out of just about every other sector of Russia’s economy, and as ratings agencies warn that a Russian debt default is imminent.

 International banks are owed more than $121 billion by Russian entities, according to the Bank for International Settlements, which suspended Russia’s membership on Thursday.
 European banks have over $84 billion total claims, with France, Italy and Austria the most exposed, and US banks owed $14.7 billion.

-Other banks with more to lose could soon follow Goldman Sachs out of Russia.
+Other banks with more to lose could soon follow Goldman Sachs and JPMorgan Chase out of Russia.
 Kremlin spokesperson Dmitry Peskov said Thursday that the economic situation in Russia is “absolutely unprecedented” and blamed the West for an “economic war.”

-Moscow has pledged to retaliate for the sanctions, and some banks have suggested that their assets could be seized or nationalized by the Kremlin.
+Putin on Thursday gave his backing to plans to seize assets left behind by Western companies that have suspended or abandoned their operations in Russia.

 Fitch Ratings warned previously that “large western European banks’ asset quality will be pressured by the fallout from Russia’s invasion of Ukraine,” and that their operations also face increased risk as they race to comply with international sanctions.